What is the Guild?

 Minimum Basic Agreement (MBA)

-In 2017, the WGAE, in conjunction with the Writers Guild of America West, renegotiated the Minimum Basic Agreement (MBA), which covers the economic standards for the majority of our members who write for television and feature films.
-The MBA is renegotiated every three years, and is the agreement which ensures that writers’ benefits and rights are protected.
+Every three years, the WGAE, in conjunction with the Writers Guild of America West, renegotiates the Minimum Basic Agreement (MBA).
+The MBA covers the economic standards for the majority of our members who write for television and feature films, and is the agreement which ensures that writers’ benefits and rights are protected.

 What benefits and rights are protected under the MBA?